neuro-inc/neuro-flow/reference/batch-workflow-syntax.md

 ### `images.<image-id>`

-The key `image-id` is a string and its value is a map of a bake's configuration data.
+The key `image-id` is a string and its value is a map of an image's configuration data.
 You must replace `<image-id>` with a string that is unique to the `images` object. `<image-id>` must start with a letter and contain only alphanumeric characters or underscore symbols `_`.
 Dash `-` is not allowed.

 ### `images.<image-id>.ref`